Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

-The advantage of such a hitting set is that, whenever a rational formula evaluates to some nonzero value (over a tuple in the hitting set), the output is invertible.\footnote{Division algebras also come up in \cite{IQS18} as part of the regularity lemma and their noncommutative rank algorithm.
+The advantage of a division algebra hitting set is that, whenever a rational formula evaluates to some nonzero value (at an $n$-tuple in the hitting set), the output is invertible.\footnote{Division algebras are used in \cite{IQS18} as part of the regularity lemma and their noncommutative rank algorithm.
 Roughly speaking, after each rank-increment step, if the matrix substitutions are $d$-dimensional these are replaced by $d$-dimensional division algebra elements.
 This is a \emph{rank rounding} step which ensures that the rank is always a multiple of $d$ after each increment.
 This is a white-box process as it crucially uses the structure of the linear matrix.
-In contrast, our paper deals with the black-box setting where we do not have an explicit description of the rational formula (and the corresponding linear matrix).} Therefore every rational formula of height $\theta$ is defined on some tuple in the division algebra hitting set for rational formulas of inversion height $\theta -1$.
-Can we now efficiently construct a division algebra hitting set for rational formulas of inversion height $\theta$?
-In that case, we could inductively build a division algebra hitting set for rational formulas of every inversion height.
+In contrast, our paper deals with the black-box setting where we do not have an explicit description of the rational formula (and the corresponding linear matrix).}

+Therefore every $n$-variate rational formula of inversion height $\theta$ is defined on some $n$-tuple in any given division algebra hitting set for rational formulas of inversion height $\theta -1$.
+Can we build on this to efficiently construct a division algebra hitting set for rational formulas of inversion height $\theta$?
+In that case, we could inductively construct a division algebra hitting set for rational formulas of every inversion height.
 For the base case of the induction, we want to construct a division algebra hitting set for noncommutative formulas.
-One of the key developments in \cite{ACM22} was to embed the hitting set obtained by Forbes and Shpilka \cite{FS13} for noncommutative \emph{polynomials} computed by algebraic branching programs (ABPs) in a cyclic division algebra (see \cref{sec:cyclic} for the definition of a cyclic division algebra) of suitably small index i.e.\ the dimension of its matrix representation.
-This inductive construction of the division algebra hitting set is the main technical step we implement here using several conceptual and technical ideas.
+An earlier work \cite{ACM22} shows this by essentially embedding the hitting set obtained by Forbes and Shpilka \cite{FS13} for noncommutative \emph{polynomials} computed by algebraic branching programs (ABPs) in a cyclic division algebra (see \cref{sec:cyclic} for the definition of a cyclic division algebra) of suitably small index i.e.\ the dimension of its matrix representation.
+The inductive construction of the division algebra hitting set is the main technical step we implement here using several conceptual and technical ideas.